-The thesis developed in this appendix is that the Septuagint is internally inconsistent, and therefore must be seen as unreliable as a source for establishing a trustworthy Biblical chronology.
+The thesis developed in this appendix is that the Septuagint (LXX) is decisively inconsistent and, therefore, must be seen as unreliable as a source for establishing a trustworthy Biblical chronology.
 This thesis is supported here by the following sequence of determinative criticisms of the Septuagint.

-- The Septuagint is internally inconsistent with respect to the veracity of the generation of Cainan, who is presumed to be the son of Arpachshad, or the grandson of Shem and the great-grandson of Noah. - To this point, the Septuagint is consistent with the Massoretic text in Gen. 10:22-24, listing Arpachshad as the direct father of Salah.
-However, in the genealogical list in Gen. 11:12-13, the Septuagint presents Arphachshad as the grandfather of Salah; that is, with Cainan as the son of Arpachshad and Salah as the son of Cainan.
-Furthermore, in regard to the patriarchal genealogical record appearing in I Chron.
-1:17, the Septuagint excludes the generation of Cainan in full consistency with the Massoretic text. - The Septuagint's inclusion of the generation of Cainan in Gen. 11:12-13 contains another interesting, but quite puzzling, statement.
-The data listed for the birth and age of Cainan corresponds precisely to that for Salah, the indicated son of Cainan in the Septuagint account.
+- The Septuagint is internally inconsistent with respect to the veracity of a presumed post-flood patriarch named Cainan, who is presented as the son of Arpachshad, grandson of Shem, and the great-grandson of Noah. - To this point, the Septuagint is consistent with the Massoretic text in Gen. 10:22-24, listing Arpachshad as the birth father of Salah.
+However, in the genealogical list in Gen. 11:12-13, and in contradistinction with the Massoretic text, the Septuagint presents Arphachshad as the grandfather of Salah.
+That is, the Septuagint inserts the generation of Cainan, listing Cainan as the son of Arpachshad and Salah as the son of Cainan. - Then, in regard to the patriarchal genealogical record appearing in I Chron.
+1:17, the Septuagint proceeds to exclude the generation of Cainan in complete consistency with the Massoretic text. - The Septuagint's inclusion of the generation of Cainan in Gen. 11:12-13 presents another interesting, albeit quite puzzling, feature.
+The listed data for the birth and age of Cainan corresponds precisely with that for Salah, the indicated son of Cainan in the Septuagint account.
 Selected data are summarized in the table below to emphasize this alarming peculiarity, and to place in starker question the legitimacy of the insertion of Cainan in the Septuagint.

 Patriarch Name Age at Birth of Son (Massoretic) Age at Birth of Son (Septuagint) Age at Death (Massoretic) Age at Death (Septuagint)

 Shem 100 600

-Arpachshad 35 135 438 535
+Arpachshad 35 &lt; → 135 438 ← → 535

 Cainan 130 460

-Selah 30 130 433 460
+Selah 30 &lt; $\longrightarrow$ 130 433 ← → 460

 Eber 34 464

 Peleg 30 30 239

-Reu 32 134 239 404
+Reu 32 ← → 134 239 &lt; → 404